MOberlechner/games_learning/README.md

-# Learning in Matrix Games
+# Learning in Normal-Form Games
 This repo focuses on matrix games and learning algorithms.

 ### What is implemented?